CCI-MOC/m2/docs/rest_api.md

 Each possible API call has:
 * an HTTP method and URL path
-* Request body(which will always be a JSON object)
+* Request body(which will always be form encoded parameters)
 * A list of possible responses
 * An example